sven-cork/art-connoisseur/TEST_VALIDATION.md

   ___

   - Non registered users placing orders returning error.
 This was corrected ensuring only registered users having the option to checkout.
+  - 'My Profile' page not rendering on mobile views.
+This was corrected in 'mobile-top'header.html'.
+  - Footer area on 'My Profile' page does not take up the full viewport width and further research will be required to resolve this.